pdol9/Microcontroller-projects/C-cpp-written-projects/ESP8266-web-server/task/README.md

 # Remote control of LED Matrix via webserver/ESP8266

+## Description

-This project is a hosted webpage on ESP8266 which enables to run via browser several color sequences on LED Matrix WS2812B-64.
+This project hosts a webpage on ESP8266 which can run several color sequences on LED Matrix WS2812B-64.

+Webserver is written in a non-blocking behaviour using ESPAsyncWebServer library.
+The color sequences are programmed in a way which makes possible to interrupt them during their execution, either by using a physical (push) button or web interface.

+During sequence interrupt a green led will turn off and red will turn on for a brief moment (1,5 s).

 ## Hardware setup